-The school will provide opportunities for local community groups / members of the community to gain from the school's e-safety knowledge and experience.
+The school will provide opportunities for local community groups / members of the community to gain from the school's online safety knowledge and experience.
 This may be offered through the following:

-- Providing family learning courses in use of new digital technologies, digital literacy and e-safety - E-Safety messages targeted towards grandparents and other relatives as well as parents. - The school / academy website will provide e-safety information for the wider community Supporting community groups eg Early Years Settings, Childminders, youth / sports / voluntary groups to enhance their e-safety provision
+- Providing family learning courses in use of new digital technologies, digital literacy and online safety - Online safety messages targeted towards grandparents and other relatives as well as parents. - The school / academy website will provide online safety information for the wider community.
+Supporting community groups eg Early Years Settings, Childminders, youth / sports / voluntary groups to enhance their online safety provision